-When getting out trip specific gear try borrowing things first.
+Getting everything you need for camp can be a lengthy, expensive, and difficult process.
+Try borrowing things first.
 Someone you know might have a backpack they don't use anymore or a sleeping bag they can lend for your time at camp.
 If you start keeping your eye out early you might find a good deal.
-Some families have found it more affordable to rent certain gear\.
+Some families have found it more affordable to rent certain gear.
 Facebook marketplace and VarageSale are other online sources for used gear.
 For those things you do have to buy, here are some local Victoria stores to consider: